Unemployment Insurance Fraud

 Misrepresenting Employment Efforts

-A person has to actively look for employment in order to receive unemployment insurance payments.
-Someone who fails to actively seek employment while reporting to the state unemployment office that he or she is looking also commits unemployment insurance fraud.
+A person must actively look for employment to receive unemployment insurance payments (unless some exception applies).
+Someone who fails to actively seek employment but reports doing so to the state unemployment office also commits unemployment insurance fraud.

 Employer Fraud